3-month-old conjoined twins separated in historic surgery at Texas hospital - NewsBreak

 The girls, who are nearly 4 months old, were joined at their abdomen, from their breastbone to their bellybutton, causing them to share internal organs, including their liver.

-The twins’ medical team decided the time was right for the girls to be separated due to their anatomy and growth support.‘It’s a monumental day:’ Gov. Abbott, officials attend groundbreaking of UT Tyler Medical Education Building
+The twins’ medical team decided the time was right for the girls to be separated due to their anatomy and growth support.Drivers call for intersection safety changes; Sedgwick County responds

 “While separate, their hearts are exceedingly close together and grow ever closer as the girls age,” officials with the hospital said before the separation.
 “While the girls are thriving in the NICU, they are not growing at the same rate, partly because they share some blood supply.”